taoo0316/GetGo-App-Reviews/README.md

 <img width="918" alt="Screenshot 2023-02-24 at 4 03 48 PM" src="https://user-images.githubusercontent.com/95064358/221197885-e2f4631e-af37-4acb-bce0-609044ec109f.png">

 The number is 88, which is in line with the number of reviews left from July to October of 2022.
-This suggests there might indeed be a lack of responses in that period, which means we need to look into the operation procedures during that period of time to address the problem.
-Are developers busier during that period of time?
-Is it because there is a critical bug in the application they need to attend to?
+This suggests there might indeed be a lack of responses in that period, which means we need to look into the operating procedures during that period of time to address the problem.
+Were developers busier?
+Is it because there was a critical bug in the application they had to attend to?

 7. Delving into specific reviews

-Beyond using data science to understand a problem, sometimes it is acutally helpful to look at specific customer feedback to get a better sense of the issue.
+Beyond using data science to understand a problem, sometimes it is actually helpful to look at specific customer feedback to get a better sense of the issue.